 - What if it were easy?

 - Do it now.
 Don’t wait.
 Don’t procrastinate.
-The winners in this world are not the ones who find the greatest excuses to put off doing what they know will make them more money.
-The winners are the ones that prioritize and seize the day.
+The winners in this world are not the ones who find the greatest excuses to put off doing what they know will help them grow.
+The winners are the ones that prioritize deliberate + intentional action and seize the day.

 - Make decisions with somewhere around 70% of the information you wish you had.

-- The most important thing you can do when faced with adversity is to stay on your grind.
+- The most important thing you can do when faced with adversity is to stay focused on deliberate + intentional action (’stay on your grind’).

 - Breaks are rare; Take them while you’ve got them

-- Any teaching should serve to (1) establish your credibility or (2) increase the student’s awareness of the problem the fix solves
+- Any teaching should serve to (1) establish your credibility or (2) increase the student’s awareness of the problem your fix solves.

 - Direct response (marketing), copywriting, ability to write, and public speaking are all superpower skills.
 Learn one along with a career skill and you’ll be in demand.
 Learn two or three or four and you can become massively in demand.

-- Race to the top is how do I become the most trusted, how do I become the most distinctive, how do I become the most ethical?
-If you do those things, you win just as well but it’s not obvious how to get there.
+- The race to the top is how do I become the most trusted, how do I become the most distinctive, how do I become the most ethical?
+If you do those things, you win, but it’s not obvious how to get there.
 You need to think hard.

 - You have to say, “How do we make it different from the others so that it is remarkable?”
 Then you say, “How do we make it for the smallest possible audience?”
-That part takes discipline but when I think about the magic of an internet company or a telecom company, what do they do for a living?
-They connect us to other people, something we desperately want.
+That part takes discipline.

 - You need to plan the way a fire department plans.
 It cannot anticipate where the next fire will be, so it has to shape an energetic and efficient team that is capable of responding to the unanticipated as well as to any ordinary event.